Skip to main content

 users: abc123==

-Ensure that your DNS server points to the MetalLB IP specified in values.yaml.
+Point your DNS server to the MetalLB IP from values.yaml:

 DNS Configuration